socialistlegacy/socialistlegacy/content/ephemera/inthehourofexecution.md

 tags: ["freedom", "death", "Haymarket martyrs"]
 ---

-Is this what we must bear, O Freedom, Mother,<!--more-->\
+Is this what we must bear, O Freedom, Mother,\
 &nbsp; &nbsp;To see thy face and but to touch thy hand?\
 &nbsp; &nbsp; &nbsp; &nbsp; Is there no easier way?\
 Must death another take, and yet another,\